DCChen1998/Automotive-contract/README.md

 ## Test
 Be sure you are now in `./test`.
 ### simple test
-1. Get cars and users Info: This will return cars info.
+1. Get cars and users Info: This will return users and cars info.
 ```
 sh getInfo.sh
 ```